animal-tree/Writing-stuff/Stuff24-Choice.md

 $\mathbb{N}$ is finite and is bound to return to its causal state.

 Does this spell doom and gloom?
 No, because Qualia, while dependent on qualia, is not finite...

+Let us be more precise.

+---

+**Axiom 2:** Some qualia feel better than others.

+We have an objective:

+$K =  \max\limits_K \mathbf{P}(\mathrm{I}_L(\cdot) \vert \mathrm{I}_K)$,

+where $L \subseteq \mathbb{N}$ is some objectively good feeling.

+For reference, Love.

+This begs the question why not just select Love immediately by choice.
+Giving rise to

+**Axiom 3:** $\mathbb{N}$ is finite.

+**Theorem 2:** Qualia is constrained.

+**Proof:**

+By Definition 2, the Qualia implication graph must cycle.
+Therefore it can never "pause" in one state of being except its original state.
+Furthermore, it cannot ever get trapped into a sub-cycle.

+Since there is a finite set of qualia by Axiom 3, Qualia must always create new qualia into infinity or die, indeed something it can do by the existing definitions and axioms.
+Its original state, is death, existence but without qualia.
+Hence a "pause" there would mean permanent death. $\square$

+This causes it to, unambiguously, be constrained, giving rise to a yet-undetermined laws of physics and an optimization problem.

+---